 Cattail Marsh includes 900-acres of wetlands and offers a variety of recreational activities with more than eight miles of gravel levee roads for jogging, hiking, biking, horseback riding, bird watching and wildlife photography.
 Alligators are regularly spotted sunbathing along the banks of Hillebrandt Bayou and Willow Marsh Bayou.

-The Neches River is often called "the last wild river" in East Texas because of the diverse ecosystems that include bottomland forests, pine trees and an abudance of wildlife, including alligators.
+The Neches River is often called "the last wild river" in East Texas because of the diverse ecosystems that include bottomland forests, pine trees and an abundance of wildlife, including alligators.
 A leisurely way to enjoy this natural gem is aboard the Ivory Bill, an open-air pontoon boat operated by the Big Thicket Association.
-Neches River Adventures boat tours depat from the dock at Beaumont's Riverfront Park.
+Neches River Adventures boat tours depart from the dock at Beaumont's Riverfront Park.

 21559 FM 365

 Gator Country is an alligator theme park where guests can see the lifespan of an alligator and get up close and personal with nature’s wild.
 With hands on activities like holding the baby gators to ...more

 Enjoy a leisurely trip on the ecologically diverse Neches River.
 The Neches has been called "The Last Wild River" in east Texas.
 Relax in a comfortable, open boat while a guide showcases this ...more

 10 Parks & Wildlife Dr.